newrelic/newrelic-java-kotlin-coroutines/README.md

 Provides instrumentation for Kotlin Coroutines.
 In particular it will trace the coroutine from its start, suspend and resume.
 It does this across multilple threads.

+## Supported Versions

+Kotlin-Coroutines-1.0 - all 1.0.x versions.
+Kotlin-Coroutines-1.1 - all 1.1.x versions.
+Kotlin-Coroutines-1.2 - all 1.2.x versions.
+Kotlin-Coroutines-1.3 - all 1.3.x versions.
+Kotlin-Coroutines-1.4 - all 1.4.x & 1.5.x versions.

 ## Installation
 This use this instrumentation.
 Download the latest release.